BestTimesToVisit.com Logo

 attraction

-Step back in time at Pittock Mansion, a historic estate offering a glimpse into Portland's past and unparalleled panoramic views of the city and Cascade Mountains.
-Explore the meticulously preserved rooms and learn about the influential Pittock family.
-The surrounding grounds are perfect for a leisurely walk, especially during the golden hour.
+Step back in time at Pittock Mansion, a historic estate offering a glimpse into Portland's past and stunning panoramic views of the city and surrounding mountains.
+Explore the meticulously preserved rooms and imagine life in the early 20th century.
+The sunset views from the grounds are particularly magical.

 Best time: All year